Your-Name-Here/Reactive-JSON-DB/README.md

 The final intended usage will be as an NPM package.
 I would love the ability to use on the front end with indexDB and/or localStorage.

-##TODO:
+## TODO:
 - Set up tests
 - Set up workflow as github actions.
-- - Automated testing
+  - Automated testing
-- - Automated publishing to NPM
+  - Automated publishing to NPM
-- - Automated Typescript Transpilation
+  - Automated Typescript Transpilation